ginstrom/paladin-novel/manuscript/chapter-26.md

 Twenty years later, in a small temple school in what had once been the heart of the slave trade, an elderly priest with kind eyes and gentle hands taught a group of children about the history of their world.
 The children—human, dwarven, and elven faces mixed together without thought of difference—listened with rapt attention as he told them stories of the time before freedom, when people could be bought and sold like property.

-"But that's impossible, Brother Kael," one young girl protested.
+"But that's impossible, Brother Kael," one young girl protested, her brow furrowed in confusion and her small hands gesturing emphatically.
 "People aren't things.
 They can't be owned."

 "No, child," Kael said softly, his voice carrying the weight of hard-won wisdom.
 "They can't.
 But there was a time when some people forgot that truth.
 It took great courage and great sacrifice to help them remember."

-"Tell us about the paladin again," a boy requested.
+"Tell us about the paladin again," a boy requested, leaning forward eagerly in his seat.
 "The one who chose mercy over revenge."

 Kael smiled, his eyes distant with memory.
 "His name was Gond, and he was the most reluctant hero you could imagine.
 He didn't want to be a paladin, didn't want to lead a revolution, didn't want to change the world.
 But sometimes, the world chooses us for the roles we need to play."

-"What happened to him?" another child asked.
+"What happened to him?" another child asked, her voice hushed with reverence.

 "He lived a long, quiet life, helping people and tending his garden.
 He died peacefully in his sleep, surrounded by friends who had become family.
 And his legacy..."
 Kael gestured toward the window, where the sounds of a free and prosperous city drifted in on the afternoon breeze.
 "His legacy is the world you live in now.
 A world where every person is free to choose their own path, where diversity is celebrated rather than feared, where justice and mercy work hand in hand."